 What is a demonstrator car?

-A lot of demonstrators started life as car-manufacturer company cars driven by executives, or used for photo shoots and TV commercials.
+Demonstrators might also take the form of car-manufacturer company cars driven by executives, or used for photo shoots and TV commercials.

 Then there are the media demonstrators which can get a bit more of a rigorous going over, though often this depends on the type of car – a demo Toyota Yaris is less likely to have its limits tested than say a BMW M3.

 The safest bet is to get something with very low mileage so any abuse it may have suffered wasn’t prolonged.
-Ex-demo models with just a few hundred kays on the clock are common, and they’re all covered by the factory warranty.
-Note that the warranty period kicks in from the time the car is registered, so a car that’s been on the books for a year may only have two more years of warranty left on it.
+Ex-demo models with just a few hundred kays on the clock are common, and they’re all covered by a balance of the manufacturer warranty.
+This means that the warranty period kicks in from the time the car is registered, so a car that’s been on the books for a year may only have two more years of warranty left on it.